The Law Enforcement Approach

 The previous sections summarized ways that the school and neighborhood can work together to improve safety behaviors.
 This section looks specifically at what only the law enforcement officer can do.

 Law enforcement includes a variety of methods that use both technology and personnel to raise awareness and educate motorists about their driving behaviors and how they relate to the safety rules.
 An effective law enforcement program is more about providing visible police presence for improved behavior than writing a lot of tickets.
 The intent of enforcement is to get people to change dangerous behaviors that could cause a crash and subsequent injury or fatality.
 However, for some dangerous behaviors, enforcement activities need to be implemented early.
-For example, giving citations for exceeding the speed limit, even by 5 to 10 mph, is especially important in school zones since driving speed increases the likelihood of being severely injured or killed if struck by a vehicle.
+For example, giving citations for exceeding the speed limit, even by 5 to 10 mph, is especially important in school zones since driving speed increases the likelihood of being severely injured or killed if struck by a vehicle (UK Department of Transportation, 1987).

 Effective SRTS Law Enforcement has Three Basic Steps